-Government grants
+Government-grants

+Government grants comprises Game Development and Stadium redevelopment grant revenue.
 The Consolidated Entity assesses each grant agreement as to whether it is a donation and falls under the scope of AASB 1058 Income of Not-for-Profit Entities or is a contract with a customer under AASB 1058.